Admission Information

 The procedures and requirements for admission, for both an MPA degree student and special students, are outlined in the Texas Tech University Graduate Catalog as follows:

-1. Graduate School ApplicationComplete the Graduate School’s Online Application The Graduate School application requires a $50 non-refundable fee, but if you have applied to other graduate programs previously, this fee may be waived.
-Check with the graduate school about other requirements such as the residency statement. |
+The Graduate School application requires a $75 non-refundable fee, but if you have applied to other graduate programs previously, this fee may be waived.
+Check with the graduate school about other requirements such as the residency statement.

-2. MPA Admissions ApplicationComplete the Texas Tech MPA Application by typing your application into the form.
 Seats are limited, so earlier applicants stand a better chance of admission and the possibility of receiving scholarships.
-We encourage you to complete this process as soon as possible before your desired semester of entry. |
+We encourage you to complete this process as soon as possible before your desired semester of entry.

-4. Provide to the Texas Tech Graduate School official transcripts from all college level study and be in good standing at all institutions attended.
+3. Provide to the Texas Tech Graduate School official transcripts from all college level study and be in good standing at all institutions attended.

-5. Official GRE scores must be sent from the Educational Testing Service.
+4. Official GRE scores must be sent from the Educational Testing Service.
 If you have already taken the GMAT or LSAT you may submit those scores for our review.
 However, if you have not taken the GMAT or LSAT, you are required to take the GRE and submit those scores.

-Applicants admitted to the law school who also apply to the MPA program for the joint MPA/JD de-gree are admitted to the MPA program based on their admission to the law school and their grades in the first year of law school courses.
+Applicants admitted to the law school who also apply to the MPA program for the joint MPA/JD degree are admitted to the MPA program based on their admission to the law school and their grades in the first year of law school courses.

-6. Submit two letters of recommendation to Texas Tech University, MPA Admissions, PO Box 41015, Lubbock, TX 79409-1015.
+5. Submit two letters of recommendation to Texas Tech University, MPA Admissions, PO Box 41015, Lubbock, TX 79409-1015.
 The letter should address your ability to be successful in the MPA program.
 Letters often come from educators and employers.
-Helpful letters address not only strengths, but explain weaknesses in your record.
+Helpful letters address not only strengths but explain weaknesses in your record.
 You may submit more than one letter.
 Applicants to the MPA/JD program do not need to submit letters of recommendation if they are already admitted to law school.

-7. Submit a resume with your application to the Public Administration Program.
+6. Submit a resume with your application to the Public Administration Program.

-Grade point averages, test scores, progressive work experience, references and other relevant factors are taken into account in admission decisions.
+Grade point averages, test scores, progressive work experience, references, and other relevant factors are taken into account in admission decisions.

-feel free to contact us:
+For further information, feel free to contact us:

 Texas Tech University